Chargebee valued at $1.4 billion in new $125 million fundraise – TechCrunch

 But the recent growth Chargebee has seen prompted the startup to grow more aggressive.
 “There’s a window of opportunity for the next five years for us to build out this category beautifully and serve a lot of customers,” he said.
 “And that’s what led the startup to explore the new financing round, he said, adding that the fact that the cost of capital is lower currently in the market also played a role.

-“As the global shift to subscription-first models continue to grow in popularity, Chargebee has an incredibly bold vision for new products for multiple market segments,” said Rajeev Dham, Partner at Sapphire Ventures, in a statement.
+“As the global shift to subscription-first models continues to grow in popularity, Chargebee has an incredibly bold vision for new products for multiple market segments,” said Rajeev Dham, partner at Sapphire Ventures, in a statement.
 “After years of knowing them, I’ve been most impressed by their thoughtfulness and execution in building Chargebee as the emerging category leader that is reinventing the broader space.”

 Chargebee will deploy the fresh capital to expand its suite of products and work on new capabilities to help enterprises in even more ways.

 Tuesday’s announcement comes at a time when a slice of Indian startups are raising large amounts of capital at a much more frequent pace and at increased valuations as investors double down on promising bets in the world’s second-largest internet market.
-Chargebee is the seventh Indian startup to turn a unicorn this month, and 11th this year.
+Chargebee is the seventh Indian startup to turn a unicorn this month, and eleventh this year.

 Indian startups social commerce Meesho, fintech firm CRED, e-pharmacy firm PharmEasy, millennials-focused Groww, business messaging platform Gupshup and social network ShareChat attained the unicorn status earlier this month.
 TechCrunch reported last week that SoftBank is in talks to invest in Zeta and Swiggy.
 Razorpay on Monday announced new fundraise that valued it at $3 billion.